Constrictive pericarditis is a process where the sac-like covering of the heart (the pericardium) becomes thickened and scarred.

 A physical exam may show that your neck veins stick out.
 This indicates increased pressure around the heart.
 The provider may note weak or distant heart sounds when listening to your chest with a stethoscope.
 A knocking sound may also be heard.

 The physical exam may also reveal liver swelling and fluid in the belly area.

 The following tests may be ordered:

 The goal of treatment is to improve heart function.
 The cause must be identified and treated.
-Depending on the source of the problem, treatment may include antibiotics, medicines for tuberculosis, or other treatments.
+Depending on the source of the problem, treatment may include anti-inflammatory agents, antibiotics, medicines for tuberculosis, or other treatments.